sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

         * download someone's perltidy configuration and copy and paste it into perltidy config file
 * in normal mode in neovim do `<space>f`
     * bam! all your code in the file nice and pretty
-* could not get it working in visual mode
+* PN supposedly also supports formatting with ranges (visual mode)
-    * could be my config, not sure
+    * see [this for details](https://github.com/neovim/nvim-lspconfig/wiki/User-contributed-tips) to get it working
-    * let me know if you get it working at s@dondley.com
+    * I did not try it to see if it works with neovim

 ### use completion
 * type in `my $blah = 7;`